hungify/hello-nest/README.md

 1. http-client

 - Send request inside `http-client` folder, each file is a script to run all endpoint in module.

 2. Postman

-- Add pre-script to automatic set token before send request.
+- Add script to pre-script tab in postman will be add token to header automatically before send request.

 ```js
 const Host = pm.environment.get('baseUrl');